This year marks the 31st birthday of "The New New Product Development Game," a paper by Hirotaka Takeuchi and Ikujiro...

 If you are an Agilist, take a good hard look at your allegiance to this way of working.
 Are you more excited about spreading the use of Agile or are you interested in whatever is effective, wherever you can find it?

-If you are interested in what is effective then it is time to start looking beyond Agile.
+If you are interested in what is effective then it is time to give serious thought to a post-Agile framework.
 You won’t find new answers inside the box.
 What comes after Agile will not come from the same influences that are part and parcel Agile.

 Who would have thought that the organizations of the third industrial revolution would apply management and processes from automobile manufacturing to software development?
 But that is what happened.